 In the Sacrament of Baptism, as we begin our journey into God's family, the Church, we believe that the gift of the Holy Spirit is poured into our souls.
 This gift is then strengthened and enriched with the Sacrament of Confirmation, normally administered by the Bishop.
 We often use the symbol of the dove to represent the Holy Spirit, in recognition of the form in which the same Spirit descended upon Jesus on the occasion of his Baptism in the River Jordan (Mt 3:16).
 We also use the symbol of flame, representing the tongues of fire which descented upon the Disciples in the Upper Room when the Spirit came upon them with strength for their mission after Jesus' Ascension into Heaven (Acts 2:3).

-However, if you or your child is seeking the Sacrament of Confirmation and is already aged 13 or over, please contact the Parish Priest who will pass on your details to the Bishop.
-An appropriate form of preparation will be given, and you will not be expected to wait until 2020.
+If you or your child are seeking the Sacrament of Confirmation and are already aged 13 or over, please contact the Parish Priest who will pass on your details to the Bishop.
+An appropriate form of preparation will be given.